Notes on Randomized Algorithms: Conditional probability

 What's nice about this expression is that we can often compute $\ProbCond{A}{B}$ and $\ProbCond{A}{\bar{B}}$ by looking at what the algorithm does starting from the point where it has just gotten heads ($B$) or tails ($\bar{B}$), and use the formula to combine these values to get the overall probability of success.

 For example, if

 More generally, we can do the same computation for any partition of $Ω$ into countably many disjoint events $B_i$:

 which is the \concept{law of total probability}.
 Note that the last step works for each term only if $\ProbCond{A}{B_i}$ is well-defined, meaning that $\Prob{B_i} ≠ 0$.
-But any such case contributes nothing to the previous sum, so we get the correct answer if we simply omit any terms from the sum for which $\Prob{B_i} = 0$.
+But any case where $\Prob{B_i} = 0$ also has $\Prob{A∩B_i} = 0$, so we get the correct answer if we simply omit these terms from both sums.

-A special case arises when $\ProbCond{A}{\bar{B}} = 0$, which occurs, for example, if $A \subseteq B$.
+A special case arises when $\ProbCond{A}{\bar{B}} = 0$, which occurs, for example, if $A ⊆ B$.
 Then we just have $\Prob{A} = \ProbCond{A}{B} \Prob{B}$.
 If we consider an event $A = A_1 \cap A_2 \cap \dots \cap A_k$, then we can iterate this expansion to get

 Here $\ProbCond{A}{B,C,\dots}$ is short-hand for $\Prob{B\cap C\cap \dots}$, the probability that $A$ occurs given that all of $B$, $C$, etc., occur.